 - Acute injury following a fall or sports injury.
 These are referred to as traumatic tears and are commonly the result of sudden twisting movements.

 Who is at risk of a Labral tear?

 Labral tears are more common in Women.
 People with pre-existing hip abnormalities, like dysplasia or extra bone around the hip joint are also at greater risk.
 People who’s sport requires regular rotating of the hip (Golf, Ballet and Football) also have an increased the risk.

 What are the symptom of a Labral tear?

 - Clicking or catching

 You will have groin pain and this will be worse in any movement where the hip is flexed and rotated, e.g. performing a squat, getting in and out of a car, or repetitive movements (e.g. running).

 How would it be diagnosed?

-During your initial appointment, the Consultant will take a history.
-This and a physical examination.
-Imaging techniques including X-rays and Magnetic Resonance Imaging would be used to assess the labrum.
+During your initial appointment, the Consultant will take a history from you.
+This will cover any injuries you may have sustained to the hip, any previous surgery you may have had and a record of your symptoms.
+This history along with a physical examination will help your consultant with his diagnosis and help them determine which imaging would be best to confirm the suspected diagnosis.
+If a labral tear is suspected your consultant is likely to request an MRI arthrogram – Picture A is an example of what the consultant will be able to see from an MRI arthrogram.
 These images help the Surgeon identify if there is a Labral tear and also the degree of the tear.
-These images can also be used to assess the rest of the hip, and exclude anything else in the hip and around it.
+These images can also be used to assess the rest of the hip, and exclude anything else that may be going on in and around the joint.